6 tips for doing business in China

 1.The importance of building influential relationships or “Guanxi”

 It can take over a year for Chinese business people to trust foreigners enough to achieve “Guanxi”.
 Hierarchy and respect are very important to Chinese business people.
-Negotiations can take a lot longer with perhaps more pauses or silences than we are used to in British business meetings.
+In actual fact, negotiations can take a lot longer with perhaps more pauses or silences than we are used to in British business meetings.
 Don’t get impatient as this could affect the relationship you are trying to build.

 2. Losing face